puppetlabs/puppet-docs/source/pe/3.7/install_automated.markdown

 The flag will cause the installer to read your choices from the answer file and act on them immediately instead of interviewing a user to customize the installation.

-Installing with an answer file can greatly speed up large deployments and is crucial when [installing PE with the cloud provisioning tools](./cloudprovisioner_classifying_installing.html#installing-puppet).

 However, please note that an answer file installation requires you to run the installer with an answer file on each node on which you are installing a PE component.
 In other words, a monolithic installation will require you to run the installer with an answer file on one node, but a split installation will require you to run the installer with an answer file on three nodes.

 >**Warning**: If you're performing a split installation of PE using an answer file, install the components in the following order: